rupaut98/trae-agent/docs/TRAJECTORY_RECORDING.md

 # Trajectory Recording Functionality

 This document describes the trajectory recording functionality added to the Trae Agent project.
 The system captures detailed information about LLM interactions and agent execution steps for analysis, debugging, and auditing purposes.
+All data is saved into a structured directory path.

 ## Overview